A-Emile/Lime_Gen3_IoT_Replacement/README.md

 ## Installation
 Flash the arduino code from [LimeIoT](https://github.com/A-Emile/Lime_Gen3_IoT_Replacement/tree/main/LimeIoT) folder to the esp32.

-Connect the wires to the esp32:
+##### Connect the wires to the esp32:

+<b>Note:</b> The controller gives you 36v.
+So you have to convert it stable 5v for the display and the esp32.
+I have done it using a buck converter and ams1117.

 ![LimeIoTConnector](https://user-images.githubusercontent.com/76005215/227736602-e234c2c0-7985-44d8-8eca-714c5f80a9b3.png)

 | Connector | ESP32 |
 | -------- | ------- |